Welcome, I am glad you are here!

 I graduated from the University of British Columbia with a master’s degree in social work.
 I am a registered social worker and registered clinical counsellor.
 I am a certified EMDR therapist and an approved EMDR consultant and educator with over 20 years of experience as a helping professional.
 I have completed Level I and II training through the BCPFFA to provide trauma-informed counselling to Fire Fighters and First Responders.

 My background as a clinician in healthcare is in treating complex trauma and PTSD.
 I worked as a trauma counsellor in health care and created an EMDR treatment program for survivors of trauma living on the Downtown Eastside of Vancouver.
+This program comprised of a trauma group called Making Sense of Trauma (an 8-week education and skills-based group about trauma) as well as EMDR for complex PTSD for one to two years.

-I facilitated and led workshops on Trauma-Informed Practice for health care professionals.
+I facilitated and led workshops on Trauma-Informed Practice for healthcare professionals.

 At the clinic, I created an EMDR pilot program for the treatment of PTSD with Veterans and Emergency Services Personnel.